-The hydraulic aperture, which permits a certain flow rate at a given pressure gradient, represents the capability of fluid flow through a rock fracture.
-It is typically derived by assuming a parallel plate model (Snow, 1969; Neuzil and Tracy, 1981; Barton et al., 1985; Tsang, 1992).
+The hydraulic aperture representing the capability of fluid flow through a rock fracture is typically derived by using a parallel plate model (Snow, 1969; Neuzil and Tracy, 1981).
 For the laminar flow of an incompressible Newtonian fluid between two smooth and parallel plates, the flow rate is proportional to the third power of hydraulic aperture, which is commonly referred to as the "cubic law" (Witherspoon et al., 1980).
-In contrast, the mechanical aperture is defined as the arithmetic average distance between the adjacent fracture walls measured perpendicular to a reference plane (Barton et al., 1985; Hakami and Larsson, 1996; Renshaw et al., 2000).
+In contrast, the mechanical aperture is defined as the arithmetic average distance between the adjacent fracture walls measured perpendicular to a reference plane (Hakami and Larsson, 1996; Renshaw et al., 2000).
 Previously, the relative roughness expressed by the ratio of the standard deviation of the measured mechanical aperture and the mean mechanical aperture was used to estimate hydraulic fracture aperture (Zimmerman et al., 1991; Renshaw, 1995; Barton and de Quadros, 1997; Xiong et al., 2011; Kling et al., 2017).
 In addition, a correlation between hydraulic and mechanical aperture was established introducing the contact area ratio, defined as the ratio of the true contact area of fracture asperities and the apparent total fracture surface area of a single fracture (Walsh, 1981).
-The hydraulic aperture of a single fracture can be determined either directly by using the "cubic law" or indirectly based on the mechanical aperture.
+As a result, the hydraulic aperture of a single fracture can be determined either directly by using the "cubic law" or indirectly based on the mechanical aperture.

 Typically, the evaluation of the hydraulic aperture is often performed on fractured core samples using flow-through apparatuses at the laboratory scale.
 Moreover, outcrop studies are widely used to characterize fracture patterns involving, e.g., orientations, distribution, length, and networks within a certain reservoir unit to evaluate its hydraulic performance (Zeeb et al., 2013).
-The fracture information obtained from outcrops can help define a physical model to understand subsurface fractures (e.g., Bruines, 2003; Watkins et al., 2015; Ukar et al., 2019).
-Therefore, collecting as much detailed information as possible from the outcrop itself is essential for any further assessment of fracture properties and behaviour.
-Although the hydraulic apertures measured on outcrops do not directly represent hydraulic fracture properties at depth, they can provide valuable results in this regard.
-Lately, portable devices such as airflow permeameters, which are easier to use and less costly in comparison to flow-through tests, were developed to investigate both porous rocks and fractures on outcrop profiles (Brown and Smith, 2013).
-With such devices, large outcrop surfaces as well as anisotropy in a porous rock's transport properties were investigated (Huysmans et al., 2008; Rogiers et al., 2013; 2014).
+Apertures (here the opening width of the fracture, i.e., the mechanical aperture) are rarely measured universally due to difficulties impeding accurate measurements (Watkins et al., 2015) such as surface weathering, limits of resolution, and measurement efficiency.
+Lately, portable devices such as airflow permeameters, which are more efficient and less costly in comparison to flow-through tests, were developed to investigate both porous rocks and fractures on outcrop profiles (Brown and Smith, 2013).
+With such devices, large outcrop surfaces as well as anisotropy in a porous rock's transport properties were investigated previously (Huysmans et al., 2008; Rogiers et al., 2013, 2014).
 However, the reliability of this approach for natural rough fractures remains to be elucidated since the basic calibration of such measurements is only performed using parallel-plate fractures.

-Furthermore, the hydraulic aperture of a fractured rock can also be characterized indirectly by statistical measurements of mechanical aperture such as image analysis of fracture profiles performed by progressively grinding an epoxy resin-fixed mechanical aperture such as image analysis of fracture profiles performed by progressively grinding an epoxy resin-fixed sample in pre-defined intervals (e.g., Snow, 1970; Hakami and Larsson, 1996; Konzuk and Kueper, 2004), fracture topography determination using profilometry (e.g., Brown and Scholz, 1985a, b; Matsuki, 1999), X-ray computer tomography (e.g., Kling et al., 2016), structure from motion photogrammetry (e.g., Corradetti et al., 2017; Zambrano et al., 2019), magnetic resonance imaging (e.g., Renshaw et al., 2000), and optical methods applied to rock replicas (e.g., Isakov et al., 2001; Ogilvie et al., 2003; Ogilvie et al., 2006).
-With known fracture surface topographies and fracture aperture patterns, flow-through properties or hydraulic apertures can be evaluated by numerical fluid flow simulations (e.g., Nemoto et al., 2009; Zambrano et al., 2019) or empirical correlations (e.g., Renshaw, 1995; Kling et al., 2017).
-All these methods have certain limitations, such as being only applicable within the laboratory scale or requiring open fracture surfaces.
+Furthermore, the hydraulic aperture of a fractured rock can also be characterized indirectly by statistical measurements of mechanical aperture such as image analysis of fracture profiles performed by progressively grinding an epoxy resin-fixed sample in pre-defined intervals (Snow, 1970; Hakami and Larsson, 1996; Konzuk and Kueper, 2004), fracture topography determination using profilometry (Brown and Scholz, 1985a, b; Matsuki, 1999), X-ray computer tomography (Kling et al., 2016), magnetic resonance imaging, and spectrophotometric analysis of epoxy replicas (Renshaw et al., 2000).
+All these methods can only be performed at the laboratory scale.
 Correlations between hydraulic and mechanical apertures were commonly established based on 3D information, providing a valuable understanding of the transport properties of fractures (Renshaw, 1995; Barton and de Quadros, 1997; Xiong et al., 2011; Kling et al., 2017).
-Nevertheless, outcrop studies can only provide single fracture profiles rather than an entire fracture configuration and the question addressed here is whether one can apply these correlations to estimate hydraulic properties based on representative fracture profiles.
+Nevertheless, outcrop studies can only provide single fracture profiles rather than an entire fracture configuration and the question addressed here is whether one can reliably estimate hydraulic properties based on representative fracture profiles.
 Accordingly, hydraulic fracture apertures derived by the aforementioned methods have to be compared and evaluated regarding their reliability.